cozydev-pink/protosearch/docs/contributing.md

 4. **Run `tlSite`**

     3.1.
-Start an sbt session inside `http4s` by running `sbt` in your terminal.
+Start an sbt session in `http4s` by running `sbt` in your terminal.

     3.2.
 Now we can run `tlSite` for the http4s docs to build an index using our locally published version of protosearch: